 There’s also another thing to consider.
 High domain authority websites don’t take that much damage from using mega menus.
 It’s because their authority makes up for any serious negative impact such a menu may have on the website’s ranking.
 However, as you may understand, it is not the case for smaller or newer websites.
 Therefore, they should avoid using these menus for mobile phones altogether.

 Can you evade the issues arising from using mega menus?

 Here are some tips on how to avoid the mega menu problems:

-As you can see, using mega menus on your website could be a risky move.
+SEO professionals suggest that using these menus on your website could be a risky move for search engine rankings.
 It could hamper your SEO.
 It is true, especially if you have a small or relatively newer website and lack any serious authority.
-So, until you’ve established that, you would be better off opting for a simpler menu for your website.
+So, until you’ve established that, you would be better off opting for a simpler menu for your website from SEO perspective.